anriclee/leego/README.md

 # leego
-A simplified HUGO for writing blogs which is for easier use!
+A simplified HUGO for writing blogs which is for easier use .